woumjai/Assignment01_4-Koma/README.md

 ## Methodology

-To achieve my artistic vision, I started by outlining my thoughts on Artificial Intelligence, focusing on how human critical thinking is still essential when working with AI.
-I chose to explore this theme through yonkoma, a four-panel manga style known for its concise, humorous storytelling.
+To achieve my artistic vision, I started by outlining my thoughts on Artificial Intelligence, focusing on how human critical thinking remains essential when working with AI.
+My goal was to highlight the tension between human creativity and AI-generated content, emphasizing the human touch through humor and exaggeration.
+I chose to explore this theme through yonkoma, a four-panel manga style known for its concise, impactful storytelling.

-My process began with research into yonkoma's structure, which helped me design the flow of the narrative.
-I then created traditional sketches for the characters and overall composition.
-This step was important in figuring out a basic composition and understanding of flow.
+My process began with research on yonkoma’s structure, which helped me refine the narrative flow.
+I then created traditional sketches for the characters and composition, ensuring a strong foundation before incorporating AI.
 For dialogue, I used ChatGPT to iterate different conversation options that aligned with my theme of basic common sense.
-I also generated an AI image for one of the panels, asking specifically to add more fingers.
+Additionally, I generated an AI image for one of the panels, intentionally engaging with its flaws.
+Interestingly, I had to prompt the AI to add extra fingers or wave its hand, as it often tried to obscure anatomical mistakes.
+By forcing these errors into the spotlight, I underscored the absurdity of AI-generated art and its limitations.

+Ultimately, this project successfully reflected my vision by using manga to critique AI’s role in artistic authorship.
+If expanded, I would push the outlandishness further or explore deeper narratives challenging AI’s creative legitimacy.

 [![ChatGPT](images/chatGPT_prompt.png)](https://github.com/woumjai/Assignment01_4-Koma/blob/1f636db04657e4b7a585738164f96c2ed560336c/images/chatGPT_prompt.png)